6-Hour Colostrum: Gut Health & Leaky Gut Solution

 Dr. Oz is convinced that colostrum is the new frontier in gut health.
 He recommends DiaResQ, which has a small amount of colostrum, for occasional diarrhea.
 But what if you have long-term gut issues?
 Or what if you have Leaky Gut or an autoimmune disease?
 What if you want to optimize your immune health to combat more serious diseases such as cancer.
 DiaResQ probably doesn’t have an adequate dose of colostrum to help with those issues.
 A more potent dose of colostrum is necessary to address long-term issues.

 Colostrum is the first milk that comes from a mammalian mother (cows, humans, etc).
 Once she gives birth, her body produces milk for her offspring.
 The first milk that is produced is called colostrum.
 It is much more nutrient dense than the milk that she will produce in the coming days and weeks.
 The first 6-8 hours of milk is called “colostrum” while the milk after that is called “transitional milk.”
-According to both Dr. Greene and Dr. Oz, colostrum contains many immune factors and over 200 nutrients that feed good bacteria within your body.
+According to Dr. Oz, colostrum contains many immune factors and over 200 nutrients that feed good bacteria within your body.

 Colostrum supplements are among the strongest nutrients you can take to support your bacteria and immune system.

 What to Look for When Purchasing Colostrum Supplements?

 Look for a colostrum powder that is truly from the first 6-hours after a calf is birthed.
 Many other companies use “transitional milk” in their colostrum powders.
 Transitional milk contains far fewer nutrients and healthy fats when compared to true colostrum.
 Immune Tree Colostrum is the only supplement that has been verified to be 6-hour colostrum.

 Studies have shown that calves will die within days if they do not receive colostrum.
 Luckily, mother cows produce more than enough colostrum for their babies, and to make colostrum supplements.